Including plyometrics for runners in any training plan is an effective way to increase speed, endurance and performance.

 You can increase the intensity of this plyometric exercise by focusing on jumping as high as possible, and lowering down into a full squat with each repetition.

-This plyometric exercise can be completed either in place or while moving forward.
+This plyometric exercise for runners can be completed either in place or while moving forward.
 This exercise is a modification of a regular skip, as the focus shifts to skipping as high as possible into the air.

 With each skip, aim to bring your knee up to your chest and jump as high as possible into the air.